 GRFF showcases short film programmes each year at its main festival.
 GRFF accepts films that have not had a wide release theatrically or virtually.
 We accept short films from all over the globe, though a preference is given to Canadian films.

-GRFF celebrates the works of Indigenous filmmakers across Turtle Island.
+GRFF celebrates the works of Indigenous filmmakers across Turtle Island and around the world.
 Films by Indigenous artists have no submission fee.